 Rep. Peter King (R-NY) told the WOR radio network in an interview last month that he sees it another way.

 "Whether or not Eric Holder saw it, the political people in the White House saw that there was a revolt going on here in this country," King said on the Steve Malzberg show.
 "People did not want those trials down there."

-King said that he thinks Holder's out of touch.
+King said that he thinks Holder is out of touch.

 "If he feels that strongly about it then it's his moral obligation to resign," King said.

 Holder dismissed that criticism.
 He said he never considered resigning in protest over the location of those trials.
-He's told friends he feels energized and he wants to stay through President Obama's first term in office.
+He has told friends he feels energized and he wants to stay through President Obama's first term in office.